Samsung's Galaxy Book Pro is the best Samsung laptop you can buy

 - No built-in stylus

-Best Samsung laptop with ARM: Samsung Galaxy Book S
+Best Samsung laptop with ARM: Samsung Galaxy Book Go

 If you haven't been aware, Microsoft, Samsung, and a few other Windows laptop makers have been dabbling in the world of ARM processors.
-This includes devices like the Microsoft Surface Pro X and the Samsung Galaxy Book S. With the Galaxy Book S, Samsung actually gave people the option to choose between a Qualcomm Snapdragon 8cx processor for ARM and an Intel Core i3 option.
+This includes devices like the Microsoft Surface Pro X and the Samsung Galaxy Book Go.
+Unlike its predecessor, the Book S, your only option is to go with Qualcomm's Snapdragon 7c Gen 2 chipset, 4GB of RAM, and 128GB of storage.

 Two of the biggest benefits of using an ARM chipset are that you'll find incredible battery life, along with sporting a slim and lightweight design.
 This is the thinnest and lightest option in Samsung's laptop before you get into the best Samsung tablets.
-Plus, you can take the Galaxy Book S with you anywhere and stay connected with the built-in SIM card slot.
+Plus, you can take the Galaxy Book Go with you anywhere and stay connected with the built-in SIM card slot.
 And if you need to get into your laptop fast without Windows Hello, you'll enjoy the fingerprint reader embedded into the power button.

-The reason why there aren't more ARM laptops on the market is simply that Windows optimization is still in development.
-Essentially when using an ARM Windows laptop like the Galaxy Book S, you'll have an Edge-powered Chromebook.
-The Book S is also limited in its configurations, as you can only get 8GB of RAM, with no options for more or less.
-There's also the concern of durability with the Galaxy Book S because thin and light definitely do not equal tough and durable.
+The reason there aren't more ARM laptops on the market is simply that Windows optimization is still in development.
+Essentially when using an ARM Windows laptop like the Galaxy Book Go, you'll have an Edge-powered Chromebook.
+The Book Go is also limited in its configurations, as you can only get 4GB of RAM, with no options for more or less.
+However, if you want a lightweight Windows 11 laptop, this might just be your best bet, provided you spring for the option with 5G connectivity.

 Pros: